cristian-ion/cristian-ion.github.io/README.md

 ## Professional Profile
 Hello, I'm Cristian.\
 I'm a software engineer with over 8 years of professional experience providing innovative engineering solutions to product development using solid technology skills.
 My expertise lies in developing scalable backend applications and designing dependable algorithms for production use.
 I am skilled in coding effective solutions within tight timelines.
-I am passionate about my work and always put in my best effort to complete tasks, learn, and help improve the products.
+I am passionate about my work and always put in my best effort in tackling problems, learning, and helping improve the products.

 ## Employment History
-I've been employed professionally since 2015, working full-time for Capgemini (2022-Present) and Bitdefender (2015-2022).
+- Bitdefender (2015-2022), Software Engineer
+- Capgemini (2022-Present), Software Engineer

 ## Education Background
-I graduated from the Computer Science Faculty in 2017, part of the "Alexandru Ioan Cuza" University in Iasi, Romania.
+Graduated from the Computer Science Faculty in 2017, "Alexandru Ioan Cuza" University in Iasi, Romania.\
-Currently, I'm pursuing a Master's degree in Artificial Intelligence and Optimisation at the same faculty.
+Pursuing a Master's degree in Artificial Intelligence and Optimisation at the same faculty.

 ## Software development/engineering skills
 Programming: Python, C++, JavaScript, SQL\